Greece wrangling tempers Asian mkt momentum

 The dollar was up 0.3 percent against the yen at 76.72.
 Data from Japan's Finance Ministry on Tuesday confirmed that Tokyo conducted stealth foreign exchange intervention in October-December, even after a massive intervention on October 31 when the yen hit a record high around 75.31.

-Commodities retreated with the dollar's gain against a basket of major currencies.

-U.S. crude futures eased after rising above $97 a barrel, while Brent slipped after trading above $116 a barrel.
+U.S. crude futures inched up above $97 a barrel after falling nearly $1 on Monday, while Brent extended gains to above $116 a barrel, supported by increased demand for heating fuel due to cold weather in Europe and persistent supply concerns.

-Spot gold was up 0.1 percent to $1,722 an ounce, trimming gains made earlier on an initial modest rise in equities.
+Spot gold was up 0.2 percent to $1,723 an ounce, helped by a modest recovery in equities.

-India's main 30-share BSE index .BSESN is expected to find major resistance at an October peak of 17,908, after rising as high as 17,829 on Monday.
+India's main 30-share BSE index .BSESN is expected to find major resistance at 17,908, a high in October, after rising as high as 17,829 on Monday.

-Shanghai shares fell below a key support of 2,300 on Tuesday.
-A fall below 2,240-50 will reset the downtrend, while a break above 2,360 points to an eventual move higher.
+Shanghai shares need to break above 2,360 for an eventual move higher, while a fall below 2,240-50 will reset the downtrend.
+The shares fell 1.4 percent to 2,297 on Tuesday.

+Emori said gold and oil have more upside scope than other assets.

+Interbank lending rates in Europe continued to improve despite the Greece issue, largely due to the ECB's generous funding in December and expectations ahead of another such liquidity operation scheduled for later this month.

+Three-month Euribor rates, traditionally the main gauge of unsecured interbank euro lending and a mix of interest rate expectations and banks' appetite for lending, fell on Monday to 1.094 percent from 1.102 percent, hitting the lowest level since late February last year. <MMT/>

-(Additional reporting by Cecile Lefort and FX analyst Krishna Kumar in Sydney and Mantik Kusjanto; Editing by John Mair)
+(Additional reporting by FX analyst Krishna Kumar in Sydney; Editing by John Mair)

 Indian shares ended lower on Monday as recent outperformers including lenders such as ICICI Bank fell amid caution ahead of inflation and industrial output data, due later in the day.